salimamoukou/acv00/README.md

 #### Minimal Sufficient Explanations
 The Sufficient Explanations is the Minimal Subset S such that fixing the values <img src="https://latex.codecogs.com/gif.latex?X_S=x_S" /> permit to maintain the prediction with high probability <img src="https://latex.codecogs.com/gif.latex?\pi" />.
-See the paper [ref] for more details.
+See the paper [here](https://github.com/salimamoukou/acv00/tree/main/papers/Suffient%20Explanations%20and%20Sufficient%20Rules) for more details.

 * **How to compute all the Sufficient Explanations  ?**